 There are many different designs of roofs for Montana Weather.
 There are flat roofs, gabled roofs, gambrel roofs, mansard roofs, hip roofs, and shed roofs.
 Each type of roof has its own benefits and drawbacks regarding Montana weather.

 A gable roof is a popular design that features two sloping sides that meet at a peak.
 This design is suitable for Montana weather because it allows for proper drainage of snow and water.
 It is also relatively easy to construct, making it a cost-effective option.
+The use of natural materials like wood shingles or stone accents on the gable will create a beautiful and harmonious look with Western decor.

 A hip roof is similar to a gable roof, but the sides of the roof slope downward at a gentler angle.
 This design is suitable for Montana weather because it is more resistant to wind and provides more stability.